albanafmeti/rocket-chat/README.md

-Rocket-chat is a rest client package for Laravel that you can use to communicate with Rocket.Chat REST API.
+Rocket-chat is a rest client package for Laravel that you can use to consume Rocket.Chat REST API.

 ## How to use